-Substantially all of the Company's revenue earned in the amount of approximately \$2.9 million for the first quarter of 2009, has been derived from the two consulting contracts we entered into in August 2008, for consulting services to be rendered for future periods.
-We entered into a next phase follow-on agreement in March 2009 to continue our consulting services under the ENEC agreement for 2009.
-We will continue to provide strategic advisory services to the EAA of Abu Dhabi and to both the ENEC and FANR entities during the five year term of these consulting agreements.
+Substantially all of the Company's revenue earned in the amount of approximately \$3 million for the first quarter of 2009 and \$3.4 million for the second quarter of 2009, has been derived from the two consulting contracts we entered into in August 2008, for consulting services to be rendered for future periods.
+We expect to continue to provide strategic advisory services to the EAA of Abu Dhabi and to both the ENEC and FANR entities during the five-year term of these consulting agreements.
 Under these agreements, revenue will be recognized on a time and material basis.
 We periodically discuss our consulting work with the EAA of Abu Dhabi, who will review the work we perform, and our reimbursable travel expenses, prior to the date of our monthly invoicing for services and expenses.

-Travel costs and other reimbursable costs under these contracts are reported in the accompanying statements of operations as both revenue and cost of consulting services provided and totaled \$334,577 for the three months ended March 31, 2009.
-The total accounts receivable as of March 31, 2009 was \$4,319,212.
-Included in this total are travel and other reimbursable expenses charged in the amount of \$1,409,701 at March 31, 2009.
-The remaining amount of accounts receivable of \$2,909,511 represents consulting fees due for the work performed for both the ENEC and FANR projects, mentioned above, (\$1,069,366 of which was unbilled fees at March 31, 2009).
+Travel costs and other reimbursable costs under these contracts are reported in the accompanying statement of operations as both revenue and cost of consulting services provided, and totaled approximately \$304,000 for the three months ended June 30, 2009 and approximately \$638,000 for the six months ended June 30, 2009.
+The total travel and other reimbursable expenses that have not been reimbursed are being presented on the accompanying balance sheet and included in total accounts receivable in the amount of approximately \$251,000 at June 30, 2009.
+The remaining accounts receivable reported at June 30, 2009 of approximately \$3,647,000, represents consulting fees billed and due for the work performed for both the ENEC and FANR projects, mentioned above.
+Total accounts receivable reported on the accompanying balance sheet is \$3,898,475 at June 30, 2009.